 Displays a list in the editor window from which you can choose a code template to be inserted at the location of the insertion point.
-If the code template you choose requires any field input, the Template dialog box appears; for information about this dialog box, see Template dialog box, page 168.
-For information about using code templates, see Using and adding code templates, page 136.
+If the code template you choose requires any field input, the Template dialog box appears.
+For more information about this dialog box, see Template dialog box, page 171.
+For information about using code templates, see Using and adding code templates, page 138.